akshaychavan7/AkshayChavan7/README.md

 <br/>
 <br/>

-   > " Today's hard workers will change themselves tomorrow and will change the world the day after tomorrow! "
+   > " Today's hard workers will empower themselves tomorrow and will change the world the day after tomorrow! "
    > <br/> - Akshay Chavan
 ##